George Floyd: Criminal convictions

+Post-prison life

 After his release, Floyd became more involved with Resurrection Houston, a Christian church and ministry, where he mentored young men and posted anti-violence videos to social media.
 He delivered meals to senior citizens and volunteered with other projects, such as the Angel By Nature Foundation, a charity founded by rapper Trae tha Truth.
 Later, Floyd became involved with a ministry that brought men from the Third Ward to Minnesota in a church-work program with drug rehabilitation and job placement services.
-A friend of his acknowledged that Floyd "had made some mistakes that cost him some years of his life", but that he had been turning his life around through religion.
+A friend of his acknowledged that Floyd "had made some mistakes that cost him some years of his life" and noted that he was turning his life around through religion.

-In 2014, Floyd moved to Minneapolis to help rebuild his life and find work.
+In 2014, Floyd moved to Minneapolis to rebuild his life and find work.
 Soon after his arrival, he completed a 90-day rehabilitation program at the Turning Point program in north Minneapolis.
-Floyd expressed the need for a job and took up security work at Harbor Light Center, a Salvation Army homeless shelter.
-He lost the job at Harbor Light and took several other jobs.
+He expressed the need for a job and took up security work at Harbor Light Center, a Salvation Army homeless shelter.
+He lost that job and took several other ones.
 Floyd hoped to earn a commercial driver's license to operate trucks.
-He passed the required drug test and administrators of the program felt his criminal past did not pose a problem, but he dropped out as his job at a nightclub made it difficult to attend morning classes, and he felt pressure to earn money.
+He passed the required drug test, and program administrators felt that his criminal past did not pose a problem.
+But he dropped out because his job at a nightclub made it difficult to attend morning classes, and he felt pressure to earn money.
 Floyd later moved to St. Louis Park and lived with former colleagues.
-Floyd continued to battle drug addiction and went through periods of use and sobriety.
+He continued to battle drug addiction and went through periods of use and sobriety.